tanmayb123/IBM-Watson-Retrieve-And-Rank/README.md

 # IBM-Watson-Retrieve-And-Rank

 This repo will help almost everyone that needs help with the Retrieve and Rank service for IBM Watson on Bluemix.
-This specific example will help you with the Google FAQ.
+This specific example will help you with the GMail FAQ.
 You enter a query, and it will tell you the FAQ page's title that you need to go to.

 Contains: